Verizon workers to confront execs over warehouse “abuses” at shareholder meeting

 “I wanted him to feel my pain, how the women are losing their babies in that building,” Murrell tells Fast Company.
 “He said he’s going to make sure that the workers there get treated fairly, that there would be a really stern investigation.”
 The facility is run by XPO Logistics, which processes orders like phones and chargers for Verizon.

-But she says that no one at Verizon ever followed up with her and that XPO Logistics effectively walked away from the problem by announcing in February that it would be shutting down the facility, leaving about 400 workers out of a job.
+But she says that no one at Verizon ever followed up with her and that XPO Logistics effectively walked away from the problem by announcing in February that it would be shutting down the facility.
+Initially, it was reported that the move left about 400 workers out of a job, though a company rep says that all hourly workers in that facility were offered jobs in our other facilities in Memphis.

 The facility attracted notoriety due to temperatures that topped 100 degrees, causing some employees to suffer heat exhaustion.
 When one woman, Linda Neal, collapsed on the warehouse floor and later died of cardiac arrest in October 2017, Murrell claims that she and other workers were told by a supervisor not to give her CPR and to keep working, while her body lay there for another hour.
 “That still haunts me,” says Murrell.
 “We worked with that lady for so long.
 She could have been my mom or my aunt.”

 At today’s meeting, Murrell will be joined by other workers and two major unions—the International Brotherhood of Teamsters (for which she now works as a field organizer), which is calling for a vote against the company’s executive compensation packages, and the Communications Workers of America, which plans to introduce a shareholder proposal calling for an independent board chair, citing the need for oversight and accountability in the supply chain sector.